mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Response: Page with a QR code:<br>
 <img src="testing_scenario/receive_sp_resp_qr.png" alt="img" width="400">

-Check QR code acceptable with yuor cell phone.
+Check QR code acceptable with your cell phone.
 The QR code content should match the Slatepack

 Press "Copy to clipboard"<br>
 Validate by paste the image into some editor